 Finally, we can be a blessing by praying.
 All around the world children and youth have been joining what they call the "Seven and Seven Club."
 At seven o'clock each morning and at seven o'clock in the evening members pause in what they are doing to pray that God will bless other young people around the world.
-It doesn't always have to close to seven as you can.
+It doesn't always have to be exactly at seven o'clock, but make it as close to seven as you can.